cicada-mpc/cicada-mpc/docs/index.rst

 Welcome!
 ========

-Welcome to Cicada ... a set of tools for running experiments in fault-tolerant secure multiparty computation.
+Welcome to Cicada ... a set of tools for working with fault-tolerant secure multiparty computation.
 Notable Cicada features include:

 **Written in Python for simplicity and ease of use.**